“No Show” Review

-Despite being full of gritty violence and gratuitous profanity, The Sopranos has always carried a convivial and good-humored point of view.
+Despite being full of gritty violence and gratuitous profanity, The Sopranos has always carried a convivial and good-humored atmosphere.
 However, two episodes into season four, the mood has clearly soured.
 In “No Show,” all the characters seem to hate each other, which causes us to hate all the characters in turn.

 The feuds go on and on, and the animosity spills over from work to home.
 Much of the episode deals with Meadow’s arguments with Carmela over her desire to take a year off from college and travel to Europe.
 Meadow continues to use the “Jackie Jr. is dead” excuse at every available opportunity, confirming that she learned absolutely nothing from the season three finale, and that she’s actually the biggest hypocrite on the entire show.